aiday-mar/Javascript_React_Tutorials/README.md

 # REACT_ES6_ES2016_Tutorial

-This is a repository containing the following tutorial I followed : https://www.linkedin.com/learning/react-es6-es2016-and-beyond
+This is a repository containing the notes from the following tutorial I followed on LinkedIn learning : https://www.linkedin.com/learning/react-es6-es2016-and-beyond .
+There are three types of variables in javascript : var, const, let.
+The differences are shown below.